home..

 Many development boards come with an LED on GPIO pin 2, so let’s assume we are working with such a board, or that we have attached an LED (and accompanying resistor) to GPIO pin 2.

-We set the direction of pin 2 to output, so that we can change the pin’s value:
+We set the pin mode of pin 2 to output, so that we can change the pin’s value:

 We then enter the “loop” in the loop function.
 We start by setting the pin to the specified level via the gpio:digital_write/2 function, sleeping 1000 milliseconds (1 second), and then calling the loop function recursively, passing in the toggled value of the input level: